Marske XM-1

 The Marske XM-1 was an American mid-wing, single-seat, experimental tailless glider that was designed and built by Jim Marske in 1957.

-Experimentation with the XM-1 lead to the final configuration of the later Marske Pioneer.
+Experimentation with the XM-1 led to the final configuration of the later Marske Pioneer.

 Design and development

 The first of Marske's flying wings was the XM-1, a design inspired by the flying wing designs of Charles Fauvel and Al Backstrom.
 He built the XM-1 when he was 19 years old.
 The aircraft went through several versions, each a modification of the same basic airframe as Marske experimented with configurations.
 The aircraft started off with fins on the wing tips and was later converted to a single fin at the rear of the short fuselage in its "XM-1D" configuration.

 The XM-1 was built with a welded steel tube fuselage covered in fiberglass.
 The 40 ft wing was fabricated from wood and covered with doped aircraft fabric.
 The wing employed a 14% Fauvel airfoil.
 The landing gear was a fixed monowheel.

 Only one XM-1 was built.
 It was registered with the US Federal Aviation Administration in the Experimental - Amateur-built category.